zachyboy-92/movie-night/README.md

 # movie-night

-Movie Night uses the movie database api to fetch data and display it on the website.
-This api allows to get information about movies and shows from title, rating, overview and many more cool information.
+Movie Night is created for movies and shows lovers, it provides with information on the latest movies and shows.
+This website was created using the movie database api